The instability mechanism of compact multiplanet systems: Introduction

 While the theory of \citet{Rath2022} predicts when chaos will occur in generic three-planet systems, it does not address the timescales on which dynamical instabilities arising from this chaos are expected to occur.
-Additionally, the chaotic diffusion theory developed by \citet{Petit2020} does not readily generalize to the case of initially-eccentric systems --- special symmetries exist in the case of circular orbits that restrict chaotic diffusion to a single direction in phase space are no longer present when considering eccentric systems.
+Additionally, the chaotic diffusion theory developed by \citet{Petit2020} does not readily generalize to the case of initially eccentric systems --- special symmetries exist in the circular case, restricting chaotic diffusion to a single direction in phase space, that are no longer present when considering eccentric systems.
 Thus, our theoretical understanding of dynamical instabilities in multiplanet systems remains incomplete.